mquinteiro/CarND-Traffic-Sign-Classifier-Project/README.md

 * validation set accuracy of 0.947
 * test set accuracy of 0.940

+Not bad, but...
+I try harder and change several thinks, intermedian inputs and outputs, different EPOCHS and BATCH_SIZEs and rate learning, no big differences founded.

+So I decide to test with regularization but I dind't find how to, and dropouts.

+With the dropouts things changed, I use a 75% of keep probability and the behavior is a slower training with less overfiting.
+I put a dropout in each intermediate layer.
+Using a keep probability of one in the prediction o evaluation processes

+Running with diferent arameters got:

+Rate= **0.001**
+Dropout = 0.25
+EPOCHS = 65
+Validation accuracy = 0.962
+Test accuracy = 0.931

+![Rate=0.001][image9]

+Rate= **0.0001**
+Dropout = 0.25
+EPOCHS = 65
+Validation accuracy = 0.962
+Test accuracy = 0.951

+![Rate=0.0001][image10]

+Rate= **0.0005**
+Dropout = 0.30
+EPOCHS = 550
+Validation accuracy = 0.950
+Test accuracy = 0.937
+Epoch scale x10

+![Rate=0.00005][image11]

+So we stay in:
+Rate= **0.0001**
+Dropout = 0.25
+EPOCHS = 65
+Validation accuracy = 0.962
+Test accuracy = 0.951

 *** Test in web Images ***

-To test the model outside the controled data I have download images from thew web.
+To test the model outside the controlled data I have download images from thew web.

 ![manipulated image][image4]

-Ald seleect an small group for test
+Ad seleect an small group for test

 ![selected signs][image5]